-Ms. Lim Yan Xin Reina (formerly known as Lim Yi Ping (Lin Yiping)) ("Ms. Lim"), aged 46, was appointed as an independent non-executive Director on 10 September 2019.
+Ms. Lim Yan Xin Reina (formerly known as Lim Yi Ping (Lin Yiping)) ("Ms. Lim"), aged 48, was appointed as an independent non-executive Director on 10 September 2019.
 She is the chairlady of the audit committee and a member of the remuneration committee and the nomination committee.

 Ms. Lim has over 18 years of experience in accounting.
 During her tenures at the following companies, she was primarily responsible for overseeing the auditing of financial statements of companies, reviewing internal control systems and accounting procedures of companies, or managing daily operations of companies.
-She joined True Fitness Holdings (Singapore) Pte.
-Ltd. as the group chief operating officer since July 2017 and was also appointed as the chief financial officer since May 2018.
+Ms. Lim joined True Fitness Holdings (Singapore) Pte.
+Ltd. in July 2017 and has served as a director since her appointment.
+She held the role of group chief operating officer from July 2017 to January 2025 and concurrently served as chief financial officer from May 2018 to January 2025.
 Prior to that, she had worked at Ernst & Young Solutions LLP in Singapore as an executive director from April 2016 to June 2017.
 From January 2014 to March 2016, she worked at CFO (HK) Limited as a regional director.
 From July 2007 to September 2013, she worked at Boardroom Corporate Services (HK) Limited as an executive director.
 From June 2004 to June 2007, she worked at Deloitte & Touche Corporate Finance Limited and her last position was a manager.
-From June 2002 to May 2004, she worked at Deloitte & Touche Financial Advisory Services Pte Ltd as a senior associate.
 From January 2000 to June 2002, she worked at Arthur Andersen in Singapore and her last position was a senior.